JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Pass handlers

-Now there's no way to assign a value to a prop, so the `onClick` function won't work the way it currently does.
-To change the state of a parent component, you need the state lifting again.
+At the moment, there's no way to assign a value to a prop, so the `onClick` function won't work the way it is currently set up.
+To change the state of a parent component, you need to lift state again.

 In React, state always flows from parent to child.
 So, to change the _application_ state from one of the child components, you need to move the logic for handling user interaction to the parent component and then pass the logic in as a prop.
 Remember that in Kotlin, variables can have the [type of a function](lambdas.md#function-types).

-1. Expand the `VideoListProps` interface again so that it contains a variable `onSelectVideo`, which is a function taking a `Video` and returning `Unit`:
+1. Expand the `VideoListProps` interface again so that it contains a variable `onSelectVideo`, which is a function that takes a
+   `Video` and returns `Unit`:

    ```kotlin
    external interface VideoListProps : Props {